Tiwi Islands: Transport

 A commercial flight operator, Fly Tiwi, connects both islands to each other and to Darwin.
 Formed as an association between Hardy Aviation and the Tiwi Land Council, Fly Tiwi has daily flights to all three communities on the islands.

 SeaLink NT operates ferry services connecting Wurrumiyanga and Darwin, making the 2.5-hour trip each way three days a week.

 In 2008, local government maintained 925 km of roads on the islands.

+It is an offence to take alcohol to the Tiwi Islands and companies which maintain transport links are known to screen passengers' luggage for it.
+While the Tiwi Islands are not strictly dry due to the availability of alcohol at certain licensed venues there, such as holiday resorts, the public consumption and importation of alcohol is strictly monitored and any alcohol found can be confiscated.

 Environment, conservation and land use

 The islands' climatic and geographical extremity means that they have distinctive vegetation and special conservation values:because of their isolation and because they have extremely high rainfall, the Tiwi Islands support many species not recorded elsewhere in the Northern Territory (or in the world), and some range-restricted species.
-The Tiwi Islands contain the Territory’s best-developed (tallest and with greatest basal area) eucalypt forests and an unusually high density and extent of rainforests.
+The Tiwi Islands contain the Territory's best-developed (tallest and with greatest basal area) eucalypt forests and an unusually high density and extent of rainforests.